vixxegas/rule-based-HIDS-using-wazuh/docs/06-FIM_rules.md

 **Logs**

-Within the agent VMs ossec.conf file, I added these lines to allow for the pre-built FIM to scan for the files listed above (this is written under the File Integrity MOnitoring section in the ossec.conf ):
+Within the agent VMs ossec.conf file, I added these lines to allow for the pre-built FIM to scan for the files listed above (this is written under the File Integrity Monitoring section in the ossec.conf ):
 ```xml
     <directories realtime="yes" report_changes="yes">/etc</directories>
     <directories realtime="yes" report_changes="yes">/etc/ssh</directories>